Superman: Doomed: Synopsis

 Superman is held in a special facility where the Justice League works to find a cure.
 As his mutation worsens, Superman requests a visit from Lois Lane.
 Under her brainwashed state, Lois gives Superman a vision of the Teen Titans in danger.
 Wanting to help, Superman leaves the facility and finds the Titans, effortlessly defeating their enemy.
 The Titans are unnerved by Superman's condition, causing Superman to leave.

 As Superman is attacked by the military, Lois and her father issue a public statement in which they declare Superman an enemy of the state.
-Wonder Woman and Lana have a phone conversation in which Lana reveals the brains of Smallville's coma victims are sending electrical signals into outer space.
+Wonder Woman and Lana Lang have a phone conversation in which Lana reveals the brains of Smallville's coma victims are sending electrical signals into outer space.
 Believing there is a connection between Superman's mutation and the coma victims, Wonder Woman and Lana choose to investigate.
 At the same time, Metallo breaks out of his cell at the S.T.E.E.L. facilities, but Lois convinces him to go after Superman.
-Steel meets Superman at Chile but they are attacked by Metallo and Atomic Skull, both tasked by Senator Lane to take Superman down.
+Steel meets Superman at Chile but they are attacked by Metallo and Atomic Skull, both tasked by Sam Lane to take Superman down.
 Steel subdues Atomic Skull while Superman realizes Metallo is equipped with Kryptonite explosives for a suicide attack.
 Metallo triggers the bombs, releasing a large Kryptonite cloud that covers the entire world.
 Although the blast kills Metallo, Superman survives, but the Kryptonite explosion has weakened his state of mind and accelerated his transformation.

 While a mutated Superman causes destruction in the jungles of Brazil; Wonder Woman calls in Hessia, an Amazon healer, to help Superman keep his mutation in check.
 At the same time, Clark has a mental confrontation with his inner monster, dubbed "Superdoom", to retain control of his body.
 Hessia believes Superman is beyond saving and attempts to kill him, but Wonder Woman takes Superman to Earth's orbit, where the Kryptonite has no effect.
 Superman momentarily regains control and decides to leave Earth.
-As soon as he leaves, however, Superman is attacked by Red Lanterns Guy Gardner, Supergirl and Zillius Zox.
+As soon as he leaves, however, Superman is attacked by Guy Gardner, Supergirl, and Zilius Zox, members of the Red Lantern Corps.
 Before things can escalate, Wonder Woman stops the fighting and convinces the Red Lanterns to let Superman leave.